We have five factories and 19 years of experience in plant extracts

 6.3 Antiviral and Antimicrobial Activity

-Some studies have suggested that Citrus bioflavonoids may have antiviral and antimicrobial properties.
+Some studies have suggested that citrus bioflavonoids may have antiviral and antimicrobial properties.
 They can inhibit the replication of certain viruses and bacteria, potentially reducing the severity or duration of infections.
 This can be particularly beneficial for individuals with weakened immune systems or those at risk of recurrent infections.

 6.4 Supporting Gut Health